designcodemastery/designcodemastery.github.io/_posts/2024-09-06-vscode-profiles.md

 1. I exported my current settings, extensions from the default profile.
 2. Saved this to my [github](https://github.com/designcodemastery/vscode-profiles).
 3. Deleted all the installed extensions.
-4. Start creating a series of specific VS Code Profiles....
+4. Start creating a series of specific VS Code Profiles.

+#### VSCode Profile: C++ with CMake and Ninja
+This is the first VSCode Profile I am creating as I intend to use this for a couple of my upcoming projects.

+This can be found on my [github](https://github.com/designcodemastery/vscode-cplusplus-profile) along with a simple C++ app that I used for testing it.

 #### So, What did I learn?